actions-workshop/actions-workshop/docs/306-authoring-actions.md

   lint:
     runs-on: ubuntu-latest
     steps:
+      - uses: actions/checkout@v4
       - uses: ./.github/actions/setup-and-install
         with:
           node-version: '20'
       - run: npm run lint
 ```

-Execute this workflow by manually triggering it with workflow dispatch.
+Commit and push these changes and they should trigger to run automatically.
 Review the logs of the run to see how the composite action is executed as a single step, but runs multiple steps.

 > Note this reduces duplication compared to defining all steps in each job and may be easier to maintain than a full reusable workflow.